Systemic-Labs/Perfect-Stack/README.md

  **7. Learn Design**: Patterns, tools, UI/UX(user interface/experience).
 Concepts: visual clarity, visual effects, utility 1st.
  **8. Responsive design**: native looks, any device, clear focus, usability/accessibility.
 CSS flex, grid...
  **9. Backend**: 1.
 Sveltekit(if using svelte) ___ 2.
 Deno: new js-runtime replacement for Node.js by its creator.
- **10.Personal** Experience: Make a portfolio site (products show case).
-Build your profile: CV, Linkedin, twitter.
+ **10.Personal** various experiences, use GIT, github, Make a portfolio site (show case). a social profile: Linkedin + twitter.
- **11.Summary**: Be an expert on one or few fields, pro on few more, know the rest.
-Fullstack: Frontend+Backend ecosystem.
+ **11.Summary**: Be an expert in one field, pro on few more, know the rest.
+Fullstack: Frontend + Backend + Eco-system + Experience.
+ **12.Work**:
+- Better: learn neccessary stuff, use best new tech, Exp++, do remote work/freelancing. start a team company.
+- Easier: take relevant internship, Exp++,
-**12.Work**: Learn/do remote work/freelancing, or best go for a relevant internship, get experience.
-Learn/Use collaboration platforms like GitHub/Lab. find a job or startup a new team.
+- Collaborate: Learn/Use collaboration tools/platforms like GitHub.
+- Job: find a job or startup a new team.
 Wish you the best.

 ***